 If you suffer an injury in a workplace accident that was your employer’s fault, or if you have been diagnosed with a long-term illness or industrial disease that was caused by health hazards in the workplace, you could be entitled to sue your employer for compensation.
 However, in some cases, your employer may have gone out of business.
 They may have ceased trading or gone into administration or liquidation.

 This situation may be particularly a problem for those who are attempting to make a claim for a work-related illness, as the illness may only be diagnosed years after they have parted with the employer.
 In a situation such as this, you could be left wondering, ‘Can I claim if my employer has ceased trading?’

 To talk to one of our friendly advisors, get in touch today:

 - A Guide On Claims If Your Employer Has Ceased Trading

 - What Is A Company That Has Ceased Trading?

 - How To Check The Status Of A Company

-- Can You Claim If Your Employer Has Ceased Trading?
+- Can You Sue A Company That Has Ceased Trading?